meshtastic/meshtastic-bot/README.md

    - `Send Messages`
    - `Use Slash Commands`
    - `Embed Links`
-   - `Read Message History`

 ### 6. Invite the Bot to Your Server

-1. Copy the generated URL from the URL Generator
+1. Copy the below generated URL from the URL Generator
 2. Paste it into your browser
 3. Select your server (requires "Manage Server" permission)
 4. Authorize the bot